Alaqian/rubicks-cube/README.md

 Each face of the Cube will be represented as a 3x3 array:

-- `0` represents the 'Front' face or the face you are looking at
+- `0` or 'F' represents the 'front' face or the face you are looking at
-- `1` represents the 'Left' face
+- `1` or 'L' represents the 'left' face
-- `2` represents the 'Right' face
+- `2` or 'R' represents the 'right' face
-- `3` represents the 'Up' face
+- `3` or 'U' represents the 'up' face
-- `4` represents the 'Down' face
+- `4` or 'D' represents the 'down' face
-- `5` represents the 'Back' face
+- `5` or 'B' represents the 'back' face

 The whole cube can be represented as a 6x3x3 array:

-cube = [Front, Left, Right, Up, Down, Back]
+cube = [front, left, right, up, down, back]

+### Moves:

+#### Rotating Faces
+Each face of the cube can be rotated in one of three ways:
+- `0` represents rotating the face clockwise
+- `1` represents rotating the face anti-clockwise
+- `2` represents rotating the face 180 degrees (or 2 clockwise/anti-clockwise rotations in a row)

+With 6 total faces, with 3 moves per face, there are a total of 18 moves.
+'F0' would be rotating the front face clockwise.
+'L1' would be to rotate the left face anti-clockwise as if you are facing the cube.